YingruWuGit/HiCKey/README.md

 # Output

-For HiC data file with name "xxxx", the output file would be named as "xxxx_output" in the same directory.
+For HiC data file with name "xxxx", the output file would be named as "xxxx_output.txt" in the same directory.
 The output file has three columns:

 The first column is the locations of boundaries (start of TADs).